micropython/micropython/docs/library/uctypes.rst

    so it can be both written too, and you will access current value at the given memory address.

-Structure classes and instantiating structure objects
+Structure descriptors and instantiating structure objects
 -----------------------------------------------------

-Given structure descriptor and layout type, you can instantiate a "structure class" using uctypes.struct() factory function.
-From it, you can instantiate a specific structure instance at a given memory address.
+Given a structure descriptor dictionary and its layout type, you can instantiate a specific structure instance at a given memory address using uctypes.struct() constructor.
 Memory address usually comes from following sources:

-* Predefined address, when accessing hardware registers on a baremetal port.
+* Predefined address, when accessing hardware registers on a baremetal system.
 Lookup these addresses in datasheet for a particular MCU/SoC.
 * As return value from a call to some FFI (Foreign Function Interface) function.
 * From uctypes.addressof(), when you want to pass arguments to FFI